 Glamorous locations, expensive cars, outlaw racing -- and you can be a part of it for only 30,000 British pounds.
 You're probably pulling out your checkbook right now.

 There are plenty more unusual auto races out there -- you just have to know where to look.
-Follow the links on the next page if you're still thirsty for more.
+Follow the links below if you're still thirsty for more.